Nerajno/Trapper_Keeper-v1/README.md

 - [x] Write a completed ReadMe ~ See below.
 - [ ] Integrate tests via capybara.
 - [ ] Create a local start/localhost set
-- [x] Add CI/CD or action for continous deployment via github to Heroku.
+- [x] Add CI/CD or action for continous deployment via github to fly.io.
 - [ ] Add image uploader/avatar generator for each friend created.
 - [ ] Add image uploader/avatar generator for each user created.
 - [ ] Add user stories and do a sketch for app usage.